TheWoodenMan/100-days-of-code/log.md

 **Today's Progress**:

-1. Downloaded,, installed & completed a set of anki cards on basic javascript
+1. Downloaded, installed & completed a set of anki cards on basic javascript knowledge.
 2. Enrolled for the Odin Project
 3. Installed Ubuntu to dual boot with windows so I can have a linux runtime environment.